metacpan/metacpan-cpan-extracted/distros/D/DBIx-Class-Helper-TableSample/README.md

     will generate

     ```
-    SELECT me.id FROM artist me TABLESAMPLE SYSTEM (5)
+    SELECT me.id FROM table me TABLESAMPLE SYSTEM (5)
     ```

     See your database documentation for the allowable methods.
+Note that some databases require it.

     Prior to version 0.3.0, this was called `type`.
 It is supported for backwards compatability.